Encyclopedia of fire safety

 Connection diagram

-The diagram for this project is shown in the figure below.
+The circuit for this project is shown in the figure below.
 The outputs of the two IR sensors are connected to pins A0 and A1.
-The other two pins are connected to 5V and GND.
-A 12 volt buzzer is connected to pin 3 through a transistor, and the button used to turn off the alarm is connected to pin 4.
+The other two pins are connected to the 5V and GND pins.
+A 12 volt buzzer is connected to pin 3 via a transistor and a button used to disable the alarm is connected to pin 4.

-The photo below shows how we glued the sensors to the doorframe for this experiment.
-Of course, in case of constant use, you would install the sensors differently.
+The photo below shows how we glued the sensors onto the door frame for this experiment.
+Of course, in the case of constant use, you would install the sensors differently.

 Installation